Dalton-47/Dalton-47/README.md

 - 🔭 I’m working as a Software Engineer working in both backend and frontend for android and web applications

-- :seedling: Currently experiencing new frameworks and technologies like Jetpack Compose in Android.
+- :seedling: Currently experimenting new frameworks and technologies like Jetpack Compose in Android.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.